Van Dorn House: Peter Van Dorn

 Peter Van Dorn was of Dutch descent, born in 1773 and raised in Peapack, New Jersey with nearly a dozen siblings.
 He was educated at what became Princeton University, studying law.
 He married and moved to Virginia, where there were many families with ties to Princeton.
 After his first wife died here, he migrated to the Mississippi Territory when he was 21 years old.

 He began to practice law in Natchez, Mississippi.
 Territorial Governor Claiborne appointed him as marshal of Natchez in 1804.
 Many prospective settlers and their slaves traveled southward along the Natchez Trace, a historic trail from what became Nashville, Tennessee to Natchez.

-Van Dorn moved further south to Port Gibson, which he helped to develop, as well as the surrounding Claiborne County alongside the Trace and bordered by the Mississippi River.
+Van Dorn moved north from Natchez to Port Gibson, which he helped to develop, as well as the surrounding Claiborne County alongside the Trace and bordered by the Mississippi River.
 Governor Claiborne appointed Peter Van Dorn as clerk of the court for Claiborne County in 1810.
 In 1816 he was appointed as the clerk of the territory's new House of Representatives (which later became the state legislature).

 In 1821 the relatively new Mississippi legislature created an Orphan Court system (handling probate matters) and appointed Peter Van Dorn to the circuit including Claiborne County.
 That same year, the legislature decided to create a new state capital at Jackson, Mississippi.
 Van Dorn was among the commissioners appointed to plan it.
 In April 1822 they submitted a plan using a "checkerboard" pattern advocated by Thomas Jefferson, in which city blocks alternated with parks and other open spaces, giving the appearance of a checkerboard (although not always followed by later developers).